canonical/ubuntu-core-docs/en/reference/assertions.md

 The system-user assertion is a permit by the brand for local system users to be created on its specified devices.

-## validation

-The validation assertion defines that a combination of (snap-id, approved-snap-id, approved-revision) has been validated for a given series, meaning refreshing to that revision of approved-snap-id has been approved by the owner of the gating snap with snap-id.

-## System-user

-SystemUser holds a system-user assertion which allows creating local system users.

 The system-user assertion has the following form:

 ```
 type:           system-user
 authority-id:   account-id   // Owner of the key, must be the brand